MafaldaSFerreira/physalia_adaptation_course-2024/03_day3/Tutorial_Day3_GenomeScan_GEA.md

 - use the FSt uncorrected for population size (options: NoCorr = TRUE) (anyway, here all pop have 20 individuals)
 - Compare the FSt against a distribution based on independant SNPs (pruned for short-distance and long-distance LD) We will use the list of pruned SNPs extracted with PLINK earlier.
-Note that other possibilities exists such as using the package bigsnpr
+Note that other possibilities exists such as using the package `bigsnpr`.

 #### Run OutFLANK on the LD-pruned SNPs and look at the distribution of F<sub>ST</sub>
 We will use the `prune.in` file produced by PLINK, and a few manipulation to know the position of the SNPs that are in the pruned subset and will be include: